Generic selectors

 Probation and progress review

 All HDR candidates, including master’s degree by research students, undergo a progress review approximately every 12 months.
-Read more about progress reviews
+Read more about progress reviews.

 In some faculties, candidates proceed through probation of no more than 4 research periods before being confirmed, or transferred to a PhD.